PyLink/PyLink/docs/faq.md

 ### Relay is occasionally dropping users from channels!

 This usually indicates a serious bug in either Relay or PyLink's protocol modules, and should be reported as an issue.
 When asking for help, please state which IRCds your PyLink instance is linking to: specifically, which IRCd the missing users are *from* and which IRCd the users are missing *on*.
 Also, be prepared to send debug logs as you reproduce the issue!
 - Another tip in debugging this is to run `showchan` on the affected channels.
 If PyLink shows users in `showchan` that aren't in the actual user list, this is most likely a protocol module issue.
-If `showchan`'s output is correct, it is instead probably a relay issue where users aren't spawning correctly.
+If `showchan`'s output is correct, it is instead probably a Relay issue where users aren't spawning correctly.

-### Does relay support mode +R, +M, etc.?
-How does relay handle modes supported on one IRCd but not on another?
+### Does Relay support mode +R, +M, etc.?
+How does Relay handle modes supported on one IRCd but not on another?
 Essentially, PyLink maps IRCd modes together by name, so modes that use different characters on different IRCds can be recognized as the same "mode".
 Tables of supported channel modes, user modes, and extbans (in 2.0+) can be found at https://github.com/jlu5/PyLink/tree/devel/docs/modelists.
 Note that third party/contrib modules implementing modes are generally *not* tested / supported.

 Relay in particular uses whitelists to determine which modes are safe to relay: for 2.0.0, this is https://github.com/jlu5/PyLink/blob/71a24b8/plugins/relay.py#L903-L969. **Most *channel* modes recognized by PyLink are whitelisted and usable with Relay**, with the following exceptions: